SpikeInterface/spikeinterface/doc/how_to/physical_units.rst

 Working with physical units in SpikeInterface recordings
 ========================================================

 In neurophysiology recordings, data is often stored in raw ADC (Analog-to-Digital Converter) units but needs to be analyzed in physical units.
 For extracellular recordings, this is typically microvolts (µV), but some recording devices may use different physical units.
 SpikeInterface provides tools to handle both situations.

+It's important to note that **most spike sorters work fine on raw digital (ADC) units** and not scaling is needed.
+Many preprocessing tools are also linear transformations, and if the ADC is implemented as a linear transformation, the overall effect can be preserved.
+That is, **preprocessing steps can often be applied either before or after unit conversion without affecting the outcome.**

+Therefore, **it is usually safe to work in raw ADC units unless a specific tool or analysis requires physical units**.
+If you are interested in visualizations, comparability across devices, or outputs with interpretable physical scales (e.g., microvolts), converting to physical units is recommended.
+Otherwise, remaining in raw units can simplify processing and preserve performance.

 Understanding Physical Units
 ----------------------------